UtrechtUniversity/research-engineering/docs/manuals/terraforming-aws-infrastructure.md

 # Terraforming AWS Infrastructure

-{% hint style="info" %}
 Crunchbase is a research project to assess the sustainability of European startup-companies by analyzing their websites. **Terraform** is used to set up an AWS workflow for collecting and analyzing webpages from the Internet Archive.
-Check the [code](https://github.com/UtrechtUniversity/ia-webscraping) on Github for more information.&#x20;
+Check the [code](https://github.com/UtrechtUniversity/ia-webscraping) on Github for more information.
-{% endhint %}

 ### Introduction